spillz/37.6/README.rst

-3. **Lock Dice**: A die is locked if the face value of the die equals the number of dice in neighboring hexes (e.g. if the die face is a 2 that die is locked if exactly 2 neighboring dice).
+3. **Lock Dice**: A die is locked if the face value of the die equals the number of dice in neighboring hexes (e.g. if the die face is a 2 that die is locked if it has exactly 2 neighboring dice).
    If a neighboring die to a locked die is removed, that die is no longer locked.

-4. **Win with 6 Locked Dice**: The player with the most locked dice the first time any player reaches 6 locked dice is the winner (each player's locked dice count is displayed at the top right of the screen).
+4. **Win with 6 Locked Dice**: The player with the most locked dice the first time any player reaches 6 locked dice at the end of their turn  is the winner (each player's locked dice count is displayed at the top right of the screen).
 The game is a draw if two or more players have the same number of locked dice (but at least 6).